Some Sino-U.S. relations damage 'beyond repair', China state media warn

 The Democrat told the New York Times this week that he would not remove existing tariffs set by the Trump administration against China for now.

-Legislation targeting China or Chinese officials over charges of human rights abuses in the western region of Xinjiang and crackdown against pro-democracy activists in Hong Kong have won broad bipartisan support in Congress, as well, further suggesting current policies towards China will stay.
+Legislation targeting China or Chinese officials over charges of human rights abuses in the western region of Xinjiang and a crackdown against pro-democracy activists in Hong Kong have won broad bipartisan support in Congress, further suggesting current policies towards China will stay.

 An exchange of insults on Thursday between U.S. Senator Marsha Blackburn and China Daily journalist Chen Weihua underscored persistent animosity.